zwertz/jlab-HPC/README.md

 **jlab-HPC** repository contains scripts to submit and run various simulation and analysis jobs to Jefferson Lab's HPC clusters using the [Scientific Workflow Indefatigable Factotum](https://scicomp.jlab.org/docs/swif2) (SWIF2) system.
-All the jobs can be chosen to run on ifarm as well for the purpose of debugging and convenience.
+All the jobs can be chosen to run on ifarm as well for the purpose of debugging.

 ## Contents
 1. Design